awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.md

 }
 ```

-## Send Data to an Existing Kinesis Data Firehose Delivery Stream<a name="send-data-to-an-existing-akf-delivery-stream"></a>
+## Send data to an existing Kinesis Data Firehose delivery stream<a name="send-data-to-an-existing-akf-delivery-stream"></a>

 To send data through a Kinesis Data Firehose delivery stream to your specified destination, use the [PutRecord](https://docs.aws.amazon.com/firehose/latest/APIReference/API_API_PutRecord.html) operation after you create a Kinesis Data Firehose delivery stream\.